Bruin-Dev/Intelygenz/README.md

 - For a python package(directory): all lowercase, without underscores
 - For a python module(file): all lowercase, with underscores only if improves readability.
 - For a python class: should use CapsWord convention.
+- Virtual env folders should be `project-name-env`.
+In case it is in a custom package as a user test environment it should be `package-example-env`

 From [PEP-0008](https://www.python.org/dev/peps/pep-0008/#package-and-module-names)
 Also check this, more synthesized [Python naming conventions](https://visualgit.readthedocs.io/en/latest/pages/naming_convention.html)